The named Geography Subject Leader at Our Lady's is Mr P Spear

 Children at Our Lady’s learn about Human and Physical Geography.
 Within the context of an ever changing global environment, it is important that children have a good understanding of the physical world around them and the impact that we, as humans, can make upon this environment.
 Within the context of the 21st century and continuing globalisation, children now more than ever need to know about cultural and economic diversity around the world.

-We also use TASC and Mantle of the Expert to teach Geography.
-TASC provides the children with a structure to approach issues and problems posed within Geography lessons – as an example in Year 5 the children study North America and they are asked to provide a holiday brochure to explain the most desirable and interesting destinations to visit in terms of physical and human features.
+We also use Thinking Actively in a Social Context (TASC) and Build-A-Team to teach Geography.
+TASC provides the children with a structure to approach issues and problems posed within Geography lessons – as an example, in Year 5 the children study North America and they are asked to provide a holiday brochure to explain the most desirable and interesting destinations to visit in terms of physical and human features.
 The TASC wheel helps them to research design, refine, share and evaluate their work.
-We also use the Mantle of the Expert; this approach has the children take on the role of an expert in the field being studied.
-Our previously cited North America topic would be an example of this: the children would become tour organisers and create an itinerary for visitors to North America.
+We also use the Build-A-Team, an approach we have developed in school.
+This approach sees the children solve a contextual problem.
+They work through a verity of steps to solve a problem, these steps include consulting experts and creating a team with assigned roles.
+Our previously cited North America topic would be an example of this: the children would consult tour organisers and create an itinerary for visitors to North America.

 Children also produce cross curricular work.
 For example planning out distances between places to visit in North America or writing to persuade tourists to visit the locations in North America that they have researched.
 This approach makes the work relevant and enjoyable.
 The children are also much more likely to remember concepts and facts and figures.
 This also allows them to use skills which are highly relevant in Geography, such as researching concepts, evaluating evidence, listening to viewpoints and constructing reports and viewpoints.